nerdyman/react-compare-slider/README.md

 </details>

-[See here](https://react-compare-slider.netlify.app/?path=/story/docs-handles--page) for an editable demo.
+See the [Handles docs](https://react-compare-slider.netlify.app/?path=/docs/docs-images--page) for more information.

 ## Requirements